jmorin8/School/Automata Theory/README.md

-This repository is for assignments in Cybersecurity programming subject
+This repository is for assignments in `Automata Theory` subject